EZRA-DVLPR/basicMernStackWeb/README.md

 Additionally, you will need to connect the server to a mongoDB database using the `.env` file.
 To be more specific, you will need the `.env` to contain the variable `MONGO_URI` configured to your database with associated Username and Password.

-# Legal

-The content stored in the database is not representative of the ideas of the developers.
-They are also not legally binding to us as developers.
-We offer a service and are not legally responsible if users abuse it.